Quick Facts | Answer |

 - Other actual costs not outlined in the lease

-Although state law allows a wide variety of deductions from the security deposit, Chicago Municipal Code is more specific and only allows deductions for unpaid rent and the cost of damage excluding normal wear and tear.
+Although state law allows a wide variety of deductions from the security deposit, the Chicago Municipal Code is narrower, only allowing deductions for unpaid rent and the cost of damage excluding normal wear and tear.

 Some local governments in Illinois have landlord-tenant laws with their own rules for security deposits, including:

-Most states, such as Illinois, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable.
+Most states, including Illinois, do not have a legal limit on how much a landlord can charge for damages as long as the charges are reasonable and reflect actual landlord expenses.

 If the cost of the damages exceeds the amount of the security deposit, landlords are entitled to seek additional damages from the former tenant.

-What is Considered Normal Wear and in Illinois?
+What is Considered Normal Wear and Tear in Illinois?

 - Gently worn carpets